 For difficult cases, doctors may prescribe a biologic drug.

 Nail changes occur in up to 50 percent of people with psoriasis and at least 80 percent of people with psoriatic arthritis.
-The nail problems most commonly experienced by psoriasis patients are:
+The most common nail problems are:

 - Pitting—shallow or deep holes in the nail